Making your first figure¶

 command-line GMT.
 Many of these changes reflect the new GMT modern execution mode that

-will be part of the future 6.0 release.
+are part of GMT 6.
 A few are PyGMT exclusive (like the

 The name of method is

 ps*modules had their

 psxywhich is now

 psscalewhich is now